 - Striped gray suit, dark gray vest, white shirt, green flat cap

 - Brown tweed suit, blue shirt, red vest, white pants, brown shoes, brown flat cap

 - White button-down shirt, cuffed jeans, brown shoes, suspenders, brown flat cap

 - Gray tweed jacket, white shirt, black pants, patterned green flat cap

 - Brown checkered vest, white shirt, brown pants, brown flat cap

 - Black t-shirt, black jeans, denim jacket, brown shoes, dark green flat cap

-- Light grey sweater, dark blue jeans, dark blue coat, black shoes, grey flat cap
+- Light gray sweater, dark blue jeans, dark blue coat, black shoes, gray flat cap

 - Dark pants, white button-down shirt, patterned flat cap